physionetchallenges/physionetchallenges.github.io/2020/faq.md

 __Why is my entry unsuccessful on your submission system?
 It works on my computer.__

 If you used Python, then make sure that it runs in Docker.

-__Why does my code take so long to run on your submission system?
-It runs quickly on my computer.__

-We run each classifier on Google Cloud using an `n1-highmem-2` [VM instance](https://cloud.google.com/compute/docs/machine-types#n1_high-memory_machine_types) with 2 vCPUs, 13 GB RAM, and an NVIDIA T4 Tensor Core GPU (optional).
-Each classifier has a 24 hour time limit on the test set.

 __My entry had some kind of error.
 Did I lose one of my total entries?__